 Long US Dollar ETF

 PowerShares DB US Dollar Index Bullish Fund (UUP) and WisdomTree Bloomberg U.S. Dollar Bullish Fund (USDU) tracks a basket of currencies against the US dollar.
-Chart below shows the weight of individual currencies in each ETF basket:
+These weights of individual currencies in each baskets varies between providers:

 Investors should note however that while Powershares UPP ETF follows the US dollar index (spot).
-The underlying instruments used is FX futures contracts traded on the ICE exchange.
+The underlying instruments used in tracking the index is through FX futures contracts traded on the ICE exchange.
 There may be tracking errors and additional cost using futures rather than spot positions.

 Powershares highlights that the volatility over a number of timeframe.
 This provides a guide for investors in the index to understand future volatility of the index.

 The annualized volatility shows volatility goes in trends, with gradual decrease and increase over set number of years.
 This has been trending down since 2009.

 Investors wishing to use inherent leverage in ETF to dollar etf 3x the index movement can use PowerShares DB 3x Long US Dollar Index Futures Exchange Traded Notes (UUPT).
 The underlying index for UUPT is the same as UPT.
 Note the introduction of leverage severely increase the risk of the position.
 In 2014 Deutsche Bank decided to redeem the ETF so it will no longer be traded.